-For more information, see Q&A, "Is a license required for usage of X-ray inspection system?".
+For more details on regulatory requirements, please refer to the Q&A section: "Is a license required for usage of X-ray inspection system?".

 - What are X-rays?
 (Basic Knowledge)